holoviz/lumen/docs/dashboard.md

-# Dashboard spec
+# Dashboard specification

-The Monitor dashboard will be configured by a `dashboard.yml` file.
-The specification for the dashboard will consist of the following:
+The Lumen dashboard can be configured by a `dashboard.yml` file.
+The dashboard yaml follows the following specification:

 - `config`:
   - `title`: The title of the overall application